-Acknowledgments: I feel greatly indebted to my advisors Guillaume Fréchette and David Cesarini as well as to my former colleague Sevgi Yüksel for their support and continuous feedback in the development of this project.
-I thank Ned Augenblick and Yves Le Yaouanq for their careful reading of the paper and their many insightful comments.
-I also thank seminar participants at the University of Alicante, Amsterdam, Harvard, Maastricht University, UCL, Warwick and Zürich, as well as participants at the 2014 North American ESA Conference, for their useful comments.
+Acknowledgments: I feel greatly indebted to my advisors Guillaume Fréchette and David Cesarini, and to my former colleague Sevgi Yüksel, for their support and continuous feedback in the development of this project.
+I thank Ned Augenblick, Yves Le Yaouanq, and Pietro Ortoleva for their many insightful comments.
+I also thank seminar participants at the University of Alicante, Amsterdam, Bonn, Harvard, Lausanne, Lyon, Maastricht, NYU, NYU Shanghai, PSE, Stanford, SUFE, UC Davis, UCL, Warwick and Zürich, as well as participants at the 2014 North American ESA Conference and the 2018 CESifo Conference in behavioral economics, for their useful comments.
 Finally, I would like to acknowledge the enthusiasm and interest of the manager of the NYU wellness services, Christine Gould, without whom this project would have never seen light.
-Contact: stoussaert1@gmail.com.
+Contact: severine.toussaert@economics.ox.ac.uk